Cruel Intentions (TV series)

 Cruel Intentions is an American drama television series created by Phoebe Fisher and Sara Goodman, and produced by Original Film, Sony Pictures Television, and Amazon MGM Studios for Amazon Prime Video.
-Part of the franchise of the same name, it is based on the 1999 film by Roger Kumble, which in turn was a modern retelling of Pierre Choderlos de Laclos' 1782 novel Les Liaisons dangereuses.
+It is served as a reboot and part of the franchise of the same name, it is based on the 1999 film by Roger Kumble, which in turn was a modern retelling of Pierre Choderlos de Laclos' 1782 novel Les Liaisons dangereuses.

 The series, set in a Washington, D.C., college among rich students, follows two manipulative step siblings who are ready to do anything to maintain their status.
 It features a cast led by Sarah Catherine Hook, Zac Burgess, and Savannah Lee Smith.

 Plans for a television adaptation of the film started in 1999 at Fox with a series that was later retooled as the 2000 direct-to-video prequel film Cruel Intentions 2 following its cancelation due to creative concerns.
 In 2015, NBC picked up a television pilot for a continuation of the film's storyline with Sarah Michelle Gellar returning but later passed on the project.
 Amazon announced a new project's development for Amazon Freevee in 2021, with Neal H. Moritz returning as an executive producer.
 It was given a series order in April 2023, and moved to Prime Video several months later.
 Filming took place in Toronto and began in June 2023.

 Cruel Intentions premiered on Amazon Prime Video on November 21, 2024, to generally mixed reviews.
 In March 2025, the series was canceled after one season.